efrecon/unforge/README.md

   comfort of your favorite editor.
 + When you want to use neither [submodules], nor [subtree], but still want to use (and maintain over time) another project's tree within yours.
-+ `ungit` implements a rudimentary package manager.
++ `unforge` implements a rudimentary package manager.
 + It was fun to write and only took a few hours.

   [submodules]: https://git-scm.com/book/en/v2/Git-Tools-Submodules